rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Heroku Deployment

-- Before deploying to heroku there are few things to have ready ElephantSQL Database url,SECRET_KEY variable(genrate key different from provided one),CLOUDINARY_URL variable(after logging in the cloudinary website copy the 'cloudinary url' from your account dashboard as value of variable )
+- Before deploying to Heroku there are a few things to have ready ElephantSQL Database url, SECRET_KEY variable(generate key different from provided one), CLOUDINARY_URL variable(after logging in the Cloudinary website copy the 'cloudinary url' from your account dashboard as the value of a variable )
-- Create env.py(root level of your project) this file contains above mentioned variables in a form of:
+- Create env.py (at the root level of your project) This file contains the above mentioned variables in a form of:
 - os.environ['DATABASE_URL'] = 'value of ElephantSQL Database url'
         <details><summary>See Image</summary>